aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Speed Considerations
 ----------------------------------

-You can control aspects of the algorithm, which impact running time:
+Additionally, you can control certain aspects of the algorithm, which impact running time:

+- **Tree Depth**: You can specify the depth of the trees via the keyword arguments ``pt_depth_tree_1`` and ``pt_depth_tree_2``.

+  - ``pt_depth_tree_1`` defines the depth of the first optimal tree.
+The default is 3.
+Note that tree depth is defined such that a depth of 1 implies 2 leaves, a depth of 2 implies 4 leaves, a depth of 3 implies 8 leaves, etc.

+  - ``pt_depth_tree_2`` defines the depth of the second optimal tree, which builds upon the strata obtained from the leaves of the first tree. **Note**: If ``pt_depth_tree_2`` is set to 0, the second tree is not built.
+The default is 1.
+Together with the default for ``pt_depth_tree_1``, this leads to a total tree of depth 4 (which is not optimal).
+Note that tree depth is defined in the same way as for ``pt_depth_tree_1``.

 - Number of evaluation points: Specify the number of evaluation points via ``pt_no_of_evalupoints``.
 This regulates when performing the tree search how many of the possible splits in the feature space are considered.
 If the ``pt_no_of_evalupoints`` is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.

-- Tree depth: Specify the admissible depth of the tree via the keyword argument ``pt_depth_tree_1`` or ``pt_depth_tree_2``.
+- **Number of Evaluation Points (`pt_no_of_evalupoints`)**: This parameter specifies the number of evaluation points for continuous variables during the tree search.
+It determines how many of the possible splits in the feature space are considered.
+If the value of `pt_no_of_evalupoints` is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.
+However, a lower value may also deviate more from the optimal splitting rule.
+This parameter is closely related to the approximation parameter of `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ . (:math:`A`) with :math:`A = N/n_{evalupoints}`, where :math:`N` is the number of observations and :math:`n_{evalupoints}` is the number of evaluation points.
+Lastly, note that this parameter is only relevant if `gen_method` is 'policy tree' or 'policy tree old'.
+The default value (or `None`) is 100.

+- **Parallel execution**: The ``_int_parallel_processing`` parameter controls whether multiprocessing is used.
+It is by default set to True.
-- Parallel execution: Run the program in parallel.
-You can set the number of processes via the keyword argument ``_int_how_many_parallel``.
-By default, the number is set equal to the 80 percent of the number of logical cores on your machine.
+You can set the number of parallel processes via the keyword argument ``_int_how_many_parallel``.
+By default (None), the number is set equal to the 80 percent of the number of logical cores on your machine, provided that this can be effectively implemented.
+This allows for efficient use of your machine's processing power.

-- Numba optimization: A further speed up is accomplished through Numba.
+- **Numba optimization**: A further speed up is accomplished through Numba.
 Numba is a Python library, which translates Python functions to optimized machine code at runtime.
 By default, the program uses Numba.
 To disable Numba, set ``_int_with_numba`` to False.

 .. list-table::